lulav/LRS_Documentation/docs/dockerfile/dockerfile_overview.md

 5. **Build the Docker Image:** Use the `docker build` command to build your Docker image, referencing your Dockerfile.
 This command will create an image containing your CITROS environment.

-6. **Run Tests**: Use the `docker run` command to locally run your simulation' image, verifying the setup works before pushing the image to CITROS.
+6. **Run Tests**: Use the `docker run` command to locally run your simulation image, verifying the setup works before pushing the image to CITROS.

 6. **Push Your Image to CITROS:** Use [`citros docker-build-push`](https://citros.io/doc/docs_cli/commands/cli_commands#command-docker-build-push) command to build and push your docker image to CITROS.